Polygamy in Nigeria

 The 12 Muslim majority states in Nigeria's north where polygamy is legal.

 Under civil law, Nigeria does not recognize polygamous unions.
 However, 12 out of the 36 Nigerian states recognize polygamous marriages as being equivalent to monogamous marriages.
 All twelve states are governed by Sharia law.
-The states, which are all northern, include the states of Bauchi, Borno, Gombe, Jigawa, Kaduna, Kano, Katsina, Kebbi, Niger, Sokoto, Yobe, and Zamfara which allows for a man to take more than one wife.
+The states, which are all northern, include the states of Bauchi, Borno, Gombe, Jigawa, Kaduna, Kano, Katsina, Kebbi, Niger, Sokoto, Yobe, and Zamfara, which allow men to take more than one wife.

 Nigeria is part of the "polygamy belt", a region in West Africa and Central Africa where polygamy is common and deeply rooted in the culture.
-Nigeria is estimated as having the fifth highest polygamy prevalence in the world, with 28% of the population living in polygamous marriages, with only four countries (Burkina Faso, Mali, Gambia and Niger) having a higher prevalence.
+Nigeria is estimated to have the fifth highest polygamy prevalence in the world, with 28% of the population living in polygamous marriages, with only four countries (Burkina Faso, Mali, Gambia and Niger) having a higher prevalence.

-Practice
+Legality

 Zamfara State was the first to legislate polygamy, which occurred on January 7, 2000.
 Gombe State has been the most recent state to provide for civil polygamy, legalizing it on December 14, 2001.

-As the southern region of Nigeria is composed of mostly Christians, polygamous marriages have not been legally introduced at this time.
-Attempts to introduce Sharia (thereby legalizing polygamy) have been made in Oyo State, Kwara State, Lagos State, and several others, yet all unsuccessful.
+As the southern region of Nigeria is predominantly Christian, polygamous marriages have not been legally introduced at this time.
+Attempts to introduce Sharia (thereby legalizing polygamy) have been made in Oyo State, Kwara State, Lagos State, and several others, but all have been unsuccessful.
 Polygamous unions are recognized by customary law in Nigeria, providing a handful of benefits for those in polygamous unions ranging from inheritance rights to child custody.

-As of 2009, there has yet to be any debate of introducing a measure that would allow for civil polygamous marriages to be recognized within the entire country of Nigeria, letting the legislation play out on a state-by-state basis rather than introducing a nationwide measure.
+As of 2009, there has yet to be any debate of introducing a measure that would allow for civil polygamous marriages to be recognized nationwide, rather than allowing legislation to remain on a state-by-state basis.
 There are an estimated forty million polygamists in Nigeria.